HowToDoInJava

-TestNG Before and After annotations are mainly used to execute a certain set of code before and after the execution of test methods.
-These are used to basically set up some variables or configuration before the start of a test execution and then to cleanup any of these things after the test execution ends.
+These lifecycle methods are used to basically set up test infrastructure before the start of test execution and then to cleanup any of these things after the test execution ends.

-1. TestNG before and after annotations
+1. TestNG Before and After Annotations

 TestNG provides five different kinds of Before and After annotation options, each of which can be used depending upon the test requirements.
-The following are the different before and after options provided by TestNG.

 AnnotationDescription